StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 | Relations | Relations between the imported components are included in the component data retrieved from Dynatrace. |

 {% hint style="info" %}
-The Dynatrace integration also understands StackState [common tags](../../configure/topology/tagging.md#common-tags).
+The Dynatrace integration understands StackState [common tags](../../configure/topology/tagging.md#common-tags).
 These StackState tags can be assigned to elements in Dynatrace to influence the way that the resulting topology is built in StackState.
 For example, by placing a component in a specific layer or domain.
 {% endhint %}

 #### Traces